QLD Real Estate Industry Leaders Bring Justice For Landlords

 Tenants can request a reduction, with the new policy encouraging parties to come together to negotiate an arrangement.

 “The statement that you couldn’t ask for documentation has been changed.
-Property managers or owners should be able to ask for the same kind of application at the outset to determine the tenant has financial capacity”
+Property managers or owners should be able to ask for the same kind of application at the outset to determine whether the tenant has the financial capacity”

-The final decision has ensured QLD landlords would be able to work through suitable arrangements with tenants and neither party would have to face immense financial burden.
+The final decision has ensured QLD landlords would be able to work through suitable arrangements with tenants and neither party would have to face an immense financial burden.